-In the end, he was rewarded with inside information for a book he was writing about government waste.
+In the end, the journalist was rewarded with inside information for a book he was writing about government waste.

 We begin in 1977, the year Elvis died.
-That’ll help you date things.
+That’ll help date things.

 Two men — one in his mid-40‘s, the other mid-20s — were working side by side in a large, empty room at the new Federal Government building in the North York region of Toronto.
 The 14-story edifice, called the Joseph Sheppard Federal Building, is on the west side of Yonge Street, just north of Sheppard Avenue.